CycleBeads: Additional Evidence

 According to research studies, most women can learn to use CycleBeads in a single counseling session of about 20–30 minutes.
 Almost all women who choose to use CycleBeads do so because it is "natural" and does not have side effects.
 Follow up interviews with users and their partners found a high levels of satisfaction with the method among women and their partners.

 Origin

-The original birth control necklace was invented in 1989 by the Austrian gynecologist Dr. Maria Hengstberger who developed this necklace together with local Ethiopian women and adapted it to their wishes and needs.
-The newest and certainly most understandable model of this necklace is called “Baby Necklace”, since the beads of the days of highest fertility have the shape of a baby.
+The original birth control necklace was invented in 1989 by the Austrian gynecologist Maria Hengstberger who developed this necklace together with local Ethiopian women and adapted it to their wishes and needs.
+The newest and certainly most understandable model of this necklace is called "Baby Necklace", since the beads of the days of highest fertility have the shape of a baby.
 In 1995 the Necklace was taken over by the "Pastoral of the Child" in Brazil for joint use and further development and passed on to the Institute for Reproductive Health (IRH) at Georgetown University, for scientific research.
-In the form of “CycleBeads”, developed and patented by IRH, the necklace is the basis of the "Standard Days Method", which has been spread worldwide by IRH.
+In the form of "CycleBeads", developed and patented by IRH, the necklace is the basis of the "Standard Days Method", which has been spread worldwide by IRH.